+Parame- Description

+ter

+mirq MIRQ line to assert (pci_set_mirq) or de-assert (pci_clear_mirq): PCI_MIRQ0 through

+PCI_MIRQ7.

-Pa- Description rame- ter mirq MIRQ line to assert (pci_set_mirq) or de-assert (pci_clear_mirq): PCI_MIRQ0 through PCI_MIRQ7. level 1 if this MIRQ should be level-triggered, 0 if it should be edge-triggered. irq_statePointer to an uint8_t in the state structure, which is used internally by the interrupt manager.
-The stored value is opaque and should not be used or changed.
+level 1 if this MIRQ should be level-triggered, 0 if it should be edge-triggered.

-2.17 File formats
+2.16 File formats

 86Box introduces new file formats for disk images and other purposes.
 These formats are documented on this section.